 You may wish to download your students' submitted assignments to view them offline.
 See Downloading Assignments for more information.

 SafeAssign is a plagiarism detection and prevention tool that compares a submitted assignment against a set of academic papers to identify areas of overlap.
 SafeAssign is fully integrated into the Assignments tool, allowing the option to use the SafeAssign option with any Assignment.
-See Use SafeAssign in Assignments for more information or watch the tutorial video below.
+See SafeAssign for more information.